Giveback007/state-management-lib/README.md

+A simple state management library.
+Its as easy as assigning a value to the object, even deeply nested properties.
-Creates an object that fires of the subscriptions on any changes made to the object.
+Creates an object that fires off the subscriptions on any changes made to the object.

 obj.state.addAProp = {}; // This will trigger